Ivy Tech Community College has a much bigger problem than the angst lingering over last month's selection of its new

 There have been other distractions, too.

-Now it's not clear whether D'Amico and the reforms she began to improve student outcomes will continue--despite the ongoing challenges.
+Now it's not clear whether D'Amico and the reforms she began to improve student outcomes will continue–despite the

 Community college challenge